 Immigration Services for Individuals, Families and Businesses

-Irina Vinogradsky is an Ohio immigration attorney with extensive experience and excellent reputation for effective legal representation in simple and difficult immigration cases.
+Irina Vinogradsky is Cleveland Immigration Lawyer with extensive experience and excellent reputation for effective legal representation in simple and difficult immigration cases.
 Irina has experience in areas of deportation defense (criminal and non-criminal), representation on appeals and motions with the immigration courts and the Board of Immigration Appeals, family-based immigration, asylum, naturalization, and consular processing.
 You, your family member, or your friend, will benefit from Irina’s experience, knowledge, and desire to see all clients succeed.

 In our experience, non U.S. citizens are often arrested by ICE after pleading guilty to a criminal charge which leads to no jail time.
 It is important to understand that there is a big difference between state law and immigration law.
 Some minor, in the mind of immigrant, conviction could result in serious immigration consequences and possible deportation.
 We offer vigorous, effective representation for all criminal law matters.
 What sets us apart is the fact that we handle cases with both criminal and immigration ramifications daily.